lahiardhan/Weather-App/README.md

 Hi Everyone!

-Here I want to make a weather forecasting website using the technology below :
+So in this part I want to make a weather forecasting website using the technology below :
 - React JS
 - Axios
 - Bootstrap